FeliciaTung/matplotlib/doc/api/animation_api.rst

                        init_func=init, blit=True)
    plt.show()

-The second method is to use `functools.partial` to 'bind' artists to function.
+The second method is to us `functools.partial` to 'bind' artists to function.
 A third method is to use closures to build up the required artists and functions.
 A fourth method is to create a class.